NEH's Application Review Process

 NEH’s grant competitions are administered by its seven divisions and offices.
 After the panels have completed their work, NEH staff organizes the panel results, and for each of the highest-rated applications summarizes the reviews of the evaluators and comments on matters of fact or other significant issues.
 Based on the evaluators’ ratings and comments, NEH staff recommends the most meritorious applications—striving to maintain an even level of quality among the recommended proposals across all panels in a grant program.
 The recommended slate and all supporting materials are made available to NEH’s National Council on the Humanities.

-After the National Council on the Humanities has completed its deliberations, the NEH chairman decides which applications will receive public support.
-The chairman takes into account the totality of advice provided by NEH’s review process—including the advice of reviewers, Endowment staff, and the National Council.
-By law, the chairman makes all final funding decisions.
+After the National Council on the Humanities has completed its deliberations, the NEH chair decides which applications will receive public support.
+The chair takes into account the totality of advice provided by NEH’s review process—including the advice of reviewers, Endowment staff, and the National Council.
+By law, the chair makes all final funding decisions.

 Transparency and Confidentiality at NEH

 The Endowment welcomes your questions, suggestions, and comments about its review process.
-Please send your comments to email@example.com.
-We also invite practitioners in the humanities—scholars, teachers, administrative staff, and members of the public with a background in the humanities—to enter their names and credentials in NEH’s Panelists and Reviewers Information System (PRISM) in order to be considered for panel service.
+Please send your comments to @email.
+We also invite practitioners in the humanities—scholars, teachers, administrative staff, and members of the public with a background in the humanities—to enter their names and credentials in NEH’s panelist sign-up form in order to be considered for panel service.